-Car Keeps Killing and Burning Alternator: How It Goes Bad?
+Car Keeps Killing Alternator: How It Goes Bad?

 Having car trouble again?
 An alternator that continually fails can leave you stranded and facing expensive mechanical bills.
 This alternator burning has some simple fixes to try before spending money.
 In this guide, we’ll walk through possible culprits like loose connections and failing diodes behind the repeatedly burning alternator to get your ride back on the road.